plengauer/opentelemetry-bash/README.md

 ```

 ## Try For Yourself
 Install as described below.
-Put the following code on the start of an arbitrary script:
+Put the following code at the start of an arbitrary script:
 ```bash
 export OTEL_METRICS_EXPORTER=console
 export OTEL_LOGS_EXPORTER=console